HOZY39/task-manager/README.md

 # Features
 User can:
 - create and account
-- login to created account
+- log in to their account
 - post questions on forum for specific subject and section
 - post answers for specific questions
 - add image to question/answer